aelhussein/otcost_fl/README.md

     # Add more configurations as needed...
 ]
 ```

-3. Instantiate PipelineRunner: Specify the total number of clients involved in the original FL run whose results you are analyzing.
+**3. Instantiate PipelineRunner**: Specify the total number of clients involved in the original FL run whose results you are analyzing.
 ```python
 # Example: Analyzing results from a 5-client run
 num_fl_clients = 5
 runner = PipelineRunner(num_clients=num_fl_clients)
 ```

-4. Call run_pipeline: Provide the necessary arguments.
+**4. Call run_pipeline**: Provide the necessary arguments.
 ```python
 dataset = 'CIFAR' # Or your target dataset num_classes = 10 # For CIFAR